-Just being in the water causes you to exercise.
+One of the benefits of aquatic exercise is that just being in the water causes you to exercise.
 Every move you make in the water has to be deliberate to resist the continual pressure of the water on your body.

-Because the water is a thicker medium than air, by moving in the water the amount of resistance from the water can range from 4 to 44 times that of air.
+Because the water is a thicker medium than air, by moving in the water, the amount of resistance from the water can range from 4 to 44 times that of air.
 Using the resistance of the water in exercise is like exercising with weights or machines on land, but safer.

-In chest deep water, approximately 80% of your body weight is buoyant, therefore you really are bearing only 20% of your weight when you exercise.
-Exercise in the water is much safer and your joints and muscles are virtually stress-free.
+In chest-deep water, approximately 80% of your body weight is buoyant.
+Therefore, you really are bearing only 20% of your weight when you exercise.
+Exercise in the water is much safer, and your joints and muscles are virtually stress-free.

 The water temperature is the same all year long.
-You do not need to contend with the variability of the elements; heat, cold, rain, snow, wind etc.
+You do not need to contend with the variability of the elements; heat, cold, rain, snow, wind, etc.

-Because of your constant movement in the water, cool water is continually moving around you cooling you while you are exercising.
-You never feel over- heated and sweaty.
+Because of your constant movement in the water, cool water is continually moving around you, cooling you while you are exercising.
+You never feel overheated and sweaty.

 WHY GET IN THE WATER?

-Cardiovascular benefits include the strengthening of the heart muscles a lower heart rate, and improvement of oxygen delivery to muscles.
+Cardiovascular benefits include the strengthening of the heart muscles, a lower heart rate, and improvement of oxygen delivery to muscles.

 As a regular physical activity, aquatic exercise can help lower blood pressure and cholesterol.

-Characteristics that are unique to Exercising in Water
+Characteristics that are Unique to Exercising in Water

 When you perform the same movements in water, you lessen gravity’s force on your body.
-If you stand in waist-level water, expect to reduce the force by 50 percent.
-If you stand in chest-deep water, expect to reduce gravity by 65 to 75 percent.
-When you are in deep water, neck-level, you only feel approximately 10 percent of your body’s weight.
+If you stand in waist-level water, expect to reduce the force by 50%.
+If you stand in chest-deep water, expect to reduce gravity by 65 to 75%.
+When you are in deep water (neck-level), you only feel approximately 10% of your body’s weight.

 The final reason is the water pressure on the body.
 This pressure assists the blood flow through the veins and arteries.
 Even though heart rate response to the exercises is different, the benefits are similar.
 Both land and water aerobics improve cardiovascular function and reduce resting heart rates.

-In the water, the resistance property of this environment, provides training all the way around your body.
-Whatever direction you move, or if you lift your arm or leg, you are moving against the water pressure.
-This medium, improves and maintains muscle strength and endurance.
+In the water, the resistance property of this environment provides training all the way around your body.
+Whatever direction you move (or if you lift your arm or leg), you are moving against the water pressure.
+This medium improves and maintains muscle strength and endurance.
 Also, dumbbells are used in the water similar to land movements for a gentle alternative to traditional strength training.